grouparoo/www.grouparoo.com/data/legal/data-processing-addendum.md

    2.4.
 If applicable laws preclude Grouparoo from complying with Customer’s instructions, Grouparoo will inform Customer of its inability to comply with the instructions, to the extent permitted by law.

    2.5.
-Grouparoo will immediately inform Customer if, in its opinion, an instruction from Customer infringes the Data Protection Laws.

-   2.6.
 Each of Customer and Grouparoo will comply with their respective obligations under the Data Protection Laws.

 3. Cross-Border Transfers of Personal Data